Ordina-JTech/RecruitmentExperience/backend/README.md

 * Make sure [ImageMagick](https://imagemagick.org/index.php) is available on your system

 To test email functionality, open your browser and go to localhost:3000

+When the application is launched, the api documentation is available at http://localhost:8080/swagger-ui.html